Counter-Strike 2: Gameplay

 A screenshot of Counter-Strike 2, demonstrating gameplay from the Terrorist side on Anubis.
 Note the volumetric smoke cloud, a feature new to Counter-Strike 2.

 Counter-Strike 2 is a multiplayer tactical first-person shooter, in which two teams, the Terrorists and Counter-Terrorists, compete to complete various objectives.
 The game includes two round-based objective scenarios: bomb defusal and hostage rescue, with the bomb defusal scenario making up the primary gameplay experience.
-New gameplay features in Counter-Strike 2 include volumetric "smoke physics", a feature where the smoke generated by a smoke grenade grows to fill spaces, and can be altered in real time by gunshots or through the use of hand grenades.
+New gameplay features in Counter-Strike 2 include volumetric "smoke physics", a feature where the smoke generated by a smoke grenade grows to fill spaces, and can be altered in real time by gunshots or through the use of hand grenades, and a redesign to weapon reloading, with reloading now discarding all remaining ammunition in a magazine upon replacement, rather than returning it to the reserve pool; players can also perform "silent" reloads that do not produce noise to enemies, but take longer to complete.
 Additionally, the game features a revised weapon loadout system, which only allows players to bring five pistols, five "mid-tier" weapons (i.e submachine guns and shotguns), and five rifles with them into a match, for a total of fifteen weapons.

 In standard bomb defusal matches, the Terrorist and Counter-Terrorist teams each have five players.
 In these game modes, eliminated players do not respawn until the next round.
 Within each round, the goal of the Terrorist team is to plant a bomb at one of two bombsites on the map and defend the bombsite until the bomb explodes.
 The Terrorist team can also win the round by eliminating the Counter-Terrorist team.
 The Counter-Terrorists attempt to stop them by running out the round clock, killing all Terrorists, or defusing the explosive.
 In a hostage rescue match, the Counter-Terrorist team act as the attackers, attempting to rescue non-player character "hostages" that the Terrorist team are defending.
 At the start of each round, players are able to purchase different weapons and equipment.
 A standard match ends when a team wins thirteen rounds.